 Over the past 7 years I’ve seen: 5 primary care doctors, 2 neurologists, 5 OB-gyn, 5 dermatologists, 5 ER doctors, 2 urologists, 1 gastroenterologist, 1 allergist, 1 opthalmologist, 3 functional medicine doctors, 1 naturopath, 4 physical therapists, 7 acupuncturists, and 2 craniosacral therapists on a quest to find answers about my health.
 I’m not a layperson.
 I wasn’t lost in the healthcare system.
 I know healthcare from the inside out.
-I have been a nurse for 17 years.
+I have been a nurse for almost two decades.
 I researched every doctor before scheduling an appointment.
 I prepared a list of questions and concerns for each doctor’s visit.
 Yet the outcome was the same as any other patient’s story that results in misdiagnosis and dozens of prescription medications being thrown at symptoms.
 If I’d been correctly diagnosed from the start, Botox injections to my scalp and occipital nerve blocks to alleviate debilitating migraine pain and occipital neuralgia, an endoscopy, CT scans, MRIs, numerous ultrasounds, and countless lab tests would not have been necessary.
 Not one doctor was able to determine the cause of my health problems.
 For starters, most weren’t looking for Lyme Disease.
 Medications served as band-aids, and I was faced with the stark reality that the medical establishment I’d served for so long had failed me.

 I hiked regularly in the Bay Area and had a dog when odd symptoms began to appear in 2013.
 Over the years, I would address one symptom, only to have another emerge months later.
 Sometimes I’d feel relatively ok for months at a time.
 My health improved somewhat after being treated for gut dysbiosis, worsening migraines, and interstitial cystitis.
 However no one could pinpoint the root cause of my growing list of ailments.
 And I never felt fully well, like my old self.